-- A memorandum was signed with the Kuwait Municipality with the aim of disposing of municipal solid waste in a safe and sustainable manner by converting it into an environmental fuel product that is used in the cement industry.
+- After signing a memorandum with Kuwait Municipality in 2021 with the aim of disposing of municipal solid waste in a safe and sustainable manner by re-converting it into an environmental fuel product to be used in the cement industry, environmental approval and other approvals for the project were obtained during 2022, and now the company is in the process of signing an investment contract for this project with the State Property Contracts Department at the Ministry of Finance for a period of 20 years. - The company continued its efforts to maintain its sales volume of ordinary and sulfate-resistant Portland cement and oil well cement and succeeded in achieving an increase in sales by 47.5% compared to 2021.

-- The company continued its unremitting efforts to maintain its sales volume of ordinary and sulfateresistant Portland cement and oil well cement, the company succeeded in achieving an increase in its sales for this year compared to 2020. - Kuwait Cement Company for Ready Mix Concrete (a subsidiary company) managed to acquire a significant share of the supply of ready-mix concrete for residential plots in Al-Mutlaa city, south and west of Abdullah Al-Mubarak area, which led to a significant increase in its sales during the year.
+Kuwait Cement Ready mix Company (a subsidiary) managed to acquire a substantial share of the supply of ready-mixed concrete for residential plots in Mutlaa City, which lead to an increase in its sales by 15% compared to 2021.

-Privatization Holding Company
+Privatization Holding Company (PHC)

-Investments have been diversified across a very large number of sectors Moreover, PHC continued its selective divesture / exit strategy from certain investee companies to enhance liquidity and mitigate certain investee risks.
-With respect to the investment activity during 2021, due to the Covid crisis, Management has decided to focus on our existing investments and developing and implementing favorable exit strategies for the benefit of the Company.
-Also, we focused our efforts on Project Development activities.
+PHC continued its selective divesture / exit strategy from certain investee companies to enhance liquidity and mitigate certain investee risks.
+With respect to the investment activity during 2022, due to the Covid crisis, management has decided to focus on our existing investments and developing and implementing favorable exit strategies for the benefit of the Company.